kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 59: August 7, 2020

+**Today's Progress**: I continued working on section 13.
+I wrote my first integration test today and continued learning more about these type of testing using my vidly app.

+**Thoughts**: It was a good day and I could rest as well as be productive I like days like that!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/29170f0156075d5194d8d3c187d5590992c6b022)

+---

 ### Day 58: August 6, 2020

 **Today's Progress**: I worked on section 13.
 This section is an introduction to integration testing!
-I also worked on an exercise.
+I also worked on a unit test exercise.

 **Thoughts**: I had so much to do today that I feel drained but I always like to do something in the day just for me to feel sane!